Kong/kongponents/docs/contributing/getting-started.md

 ### Renaming the file (if needed)

-Rename the file to correspond to what type of component it is.
+The docs markdown file should be named correctly if generated from the [`create-kongponent` CLI](#cli).
+If necessary, rename the file to correspond to what type of component it is.
 For documentation purposes page names should be based on what the component is vs its Kongponent `K` name.

 e.g. `kbutton.md` &rarr; `button.md` ; `kcard.md` &rarr; `card.md`